Marko-sameh/Hotel-Booking-System/README.md

 # Hotel-Booking-System
 main features:

-1.TCP Protocol Usage: The code uses the TCP protocol for reliable client-server communication
+1. TCP Protocol Usage: The code uses the TCP protocol for reliable client-server communication

-2.Connection-Oriented: TCP ensures a connection-oriented approach, allowing persistent and reliable communication between clients (customers/receptionists) and the server.
+2. Connection-Oriented: TCP ensures a connection-oriented approach, allowing persistent and reliable communication between clients (customers/receptionists) and the server.

-3.Data Integrity: TCP guarantees the delivery of data packets in the correct order, which is critical for sending and receiving booking details, login credentials, and reservation updates without loss or corruption.
+3. Data Integrity: TCP guarantees the delivery of data packets in the correct order, which is critical for sending and receiving booking details, login credentials, and reservation updates without loss or corruption.

 -------------------------------------------------------------------------------------------------------------------------------------------------------
 other features: